gatsbyjs/gatsby/docs/docs/conceptual/overview-of-the-gatsby-build-process.md

 The steps of the bootstrap phase are shared between develop and build (with only one exception in the `delete html and css files from previous builds` step).
 This includes:

-1. `open and validate gatsby-configs`
+1. `compile gatsby files` / `load gatsby config`

-The `gatsby-config.js` file for the site and any installed themes are opened, ensuring that a function or object is exported for each.
+The root gatsby files (`gatsby-config` and `gatsby-node`) and any local plugins are compiled from e.g. ES6 or TypeScript to CommonSJ.
+The compiled `gatsby-config.js` file for the site and any installed themes are opened, ensuring that a function or object is exported for each.

 2. `load plugins`